Guide to Selenium IDE: Advantages, Components, and Features

 Selenium IDE (Integrated Development Environment) is a record and playback tool.
 It is available as a browser extension or plugin.
 Selenium IDE helps beginners and manual testers to learn more efficiently.
 It also helps to speed up the automation of test cases.
 The Selenium IDE was created long before for Firefox.
 However, it has gone into a maintenance state over a period of time.
 The latest Selenium 4 release re-introduced the Selenium IDE with revamped user interface, new design, and more features.

 From the previous section, you understood what Selenium IDE is.
 Let’s explore Selenium IDE in detail.
+Selenium IDE is available as an extension/addon for Chrome and Firefox browsers.

-Advantages of Selenium IDE
+Features of Selenium IDE

 - No Coding knowledge required.